Donrwalsh/Tutorials/Data Structures and Algorithms - Deep Dive Using Java/notes.md

 * Stability will depend on sort algorithm used to sort the buckets - ideally, you want a stable sort.
 * To achieve O(n), must have only one item per bucket.
 * Insertion sort is often used to sort the buckets, because it is fast when the number of items is small.

+# Section 8: Search Algorithms

+Finding values in a data structure.

+**Linear Search Algorithm** - Iterate over the array and examine each element to see if it matches the value you're looking for.
+O(n) time complexity.

+**Binary Search**
+* Data must be sorted!
+* Chooses the element in the middle of the array and compares it against the search value.
+* If element is equal to the value, we're done.
+If element is greater than the value, search the left half of the array.
+If the element is less than the value, search the right half of the array.
+(Very similar to merge-sort)
+* O(*log*n) - can be implemented recursively